Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Acknowledgments

-The authors acknowledge support from the Villum Foundation through the QMATH center of Excellence(Grant No. 10059) and the Villum Young Investigator (Grant No. 25452) programs.
-The authors would like to warmly thank Simone Warzel, Daniel Stilck Franca, Alex Bols, Jacob Fronk, Paul Menczel and Cambyse Rouzé for discussions as well as Nick Weaver for the useful input \cite{406705, 355246}.
+The author acknowledges support from the Villum Foundation through the QMATH center of Excellence (Grant No. 10059), the Villum Young Investigator (Grant No. 25452) program and the Carlsberg Foundation CF24-0466.
+Warm thanks to Albert Werner, Simone Warzel, Daniel Stilck França, Alex Bols, Jacob Fronk, Paul Menczel and Cambyse Rouzé for discussions, Nick Weaver for the useful input \cite{406705, 355246} and referees for useful feedback.
+A previous substantially different version of this paper is part of the author's PhD thesis \cite{klausen2023random}.

 \begin{appendix}